Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ## Overview

-Cumulocity IoT does have an MQTT endpoint but does not yet allow connecting generic MQTT devices.
+Cumulocity IoT has a MQTT endpoint but does not yet allow devices to send generic MQTT payloads.
 This project addresses this gap by providing the following artifcats:

 * A **Microservice** - exposes REST endpoints, uses the [PAHO MQTT Client](https://github.com/eclipse/paho.mqtt.java) to